THE ERROR OF LIFTING WORDS, PHRASES, OR VERSES OUT OF THEIR CONTEXTS

 I saw a christian recently lift a phrase from that passage, suggesting it had something to do with “going to church” each week, which is not the meaning of the passage’s context at all.

 When the passage was explained to him, he blindly said that he disagreed, and kept his heart and mind closed to the Spirit’s truth, even suggesting that he was the one who had the truth (because he has an English translation of scripture), and that I needed to get saved (even though the Holy Spirit has already TOLD me directly and personally that I am a child of Yah).
-It’s common blindness.
+It’s common carnal blindness.

 Similarly, many commonly take the passage in John 10 that recounts Messiah standing outside the temple on the Feast of Dedication (Hanukkah), as suggesting that He celebrated Hanukkah (which is not one of His Father’s feasts).
 They ignore the fact that we’re told He stood outside on Solomon’s Porch (He did not go into the temple), and also what He actually did there.